Jaacky/sorcery-wiki/Home.md

 You can see how controllers, models, migrations and views can be used in Rails 3 with Sorcery by checking out [this example application](https://github.com/NoamB/sorcery-example-app).

-**There is also a mongoid branch at the same URL, showing how you can use Mongoid as your ORM.** (still buggy and not recommended for serious use).
+**There is also a mongoid branch at the same URL, showing how you can use Mongoid as your ORM.**

 Rails 3 Tutorials: